-The fruit can be eaten in its natural berry form, but saw palmetto extract, which comes from the fruit, can also be consumed in capsule, tincture, or tablet forms.
+The fruit can be eaten in its natural berry form and saw palmetto extract, which comes from the fruit, can also be consumed in capsule, tincture, or tablet forms.
 There is a high concentration of sterols and fatty acids in saw palmetto extract, which is where most of its health benefits come from.
 The powerful compounds in saw palmetto can complicate the chemical pathways of other medications, so be sure to confer with a medical professional before beginning treatment with herbal supplements of this unusual plant.

-Benefits of Saw Palmetto
+Benefits of Saw Palmetto & its Extract

-Aphrodisiac: Although this seems similar to the example above, saw palmetto has been known to increase sex drive and libido in both women and men.
+Saw palmetto has been known to increase sex drive and libido in both women and men.
 Although the hormonal impact of saw palmetto primarily affects testosterone pathways, as a natural aphrodisiac, women can also get a bit more pep in their intimate steps with saw palmetto supplementation.

 The urinary organs can weaken with age, which is why incontinence is so common in the elderly population.
 Research suggests that saw palmetto has strong chemical components that can strengthen urinary organs to prevent incontinence, and also improve the health of the kidneys.
 If you are at risk of developing kidney stones or already suffer from them, saw palmetto supplementation can be a great way to prevent future issues or treat current ailments.